YeoLab/flotilla/README.md

   * Dynamically adjusting parameters for analysis
   * Integrating external lists of features from the web or local files

-These empower the "wet lab" scientists to ask questions on their own and gives bioniformatics scientists a platform and share their analysis tools.
+These empower the "wet lab" scientists to ask questions on their own and gives bioinformatics scientists a platform to share their analysis tools.

 What flotilla is **not**